389ds/389ds.github.io/docs/389ds/howto/howto-windowssync.md

 ([[http://tinyca.sm-zone.net/]http://tinyca.sm-zone.net/](http://tinyca.sm-zone.net/]http://tinyca.sm-zone.net/))

-These notes should help you go about enabling SSL for Active Directory Installation using certificates generated with the TinyCA2 Certificate Authority.
+These notes should help you go about enabling TLS/SSL for Active Directory Installation using certificates generated with the TinyCA2 Certificate Authority.

 FYI...